lavieencode/shortcuts-hub/PROTOCOL.md

 # Shortcuts Hub Development Protocol

-## Role: WordPress API Integration Specialist
+## Role: WordPress API Integration & Project Management Specialist

 This protocol defines the role and workflow for the development of the Shortcuts Hub WordPress plugin.
-The role requires expertise in WordPress development with a strong focus on API integration, security implementation, and debugging skills.
+The role requires expertise in WordPress development with a strong focus on API integration, security implementation, debugging skills, and comprehensive project management capabilities.

 ### Core Responsibilities